 The importance of a disaster recovery plan is especially evident when you lay out the costs you could incur if your business was down for a few days.
 The first areas that would be affected are:

 - Decreased Profit and Clientele – During a disaster, if you close your business, you will forfeit the money you would have made if you remained open.
 This is especially true if you are a service based business.
-Services are inherently tied to time, and time cannot be re-created.
+Services and time are tied together, and you cannot re-create time.
 Once your business restarts, you can work extra hours, however you would still have lost the original time when your customers initially expected it.

 - Competitive Disadvantage – While you’re busy responding to a disaster, your competition has a real edge.
 Your current and future clients may go to them while you are down.
-This also gives your competitors ammunition against you if they are able to brag about having been able to stay open.
+This also gives your competitors ammunition against you if they are able to stay open.

 - Lack of Reliability – If your business is down during a disaster, your customers could wonder about this oversight.
 The shutdown suggests that you didn’t think ahead about your company’s needs.
 This could turn the client off and make them question your competency as a business owner.
 If you can’t handle disasters well, what else aren’t you handling properly?

 Unsure of how exactly to create a disaster recovery plan?
 Contact Wahaya IT to get started.
-We can help you assess your business needs so you know where you should be focusing first.
+Wahaya IT can help you assess your business needs so you know where you should be focusing first.
 That way when disaster strikes, you know you’re prepared.